ThomasLix7/mindpulse/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
+See the [LICENSE](LICENSE) file for details.

 ## 🆘 Support